Skip to main content

 2023

-North Carolina Performing Arts Center At Charlotte Foundation grades a B on the nonprofit efficiency rubric.
-77/100 on the composite — above the national median, with strong performance on some factors balanced by middling performance on others.
+North Carolina Performing Arts Center At Charlotte Foundation grades a B on the NonprofitTruth efficiency rubric.
+72/100 on the composite — above the national median, with strong performance on some factors balanced by middling performance on others.

 At $45.7M in 2023 revenue, North Carolina Performing Arts Center At Charlotte Foundation sits in the mid-range of the U.S. nonprofit distribution.
 Most organizations of this scale operate regionally or focus on a single program area.
-North Carolina Performing Arts Center At Charlotte Foundation directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the reserves factor, North Carolina Performing Arts Center At Charlotte Foundation scores well — assets relative to annual spending sit in the range nonprofit-finance experts consider healthy (roughly three months to two years of operating expenses).

 Revenue trend is mildly positive across the five-year filing window — modest growth, consistent with stable funding sources keeping pace with organizational costs.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Compensation for current officers and key employees runs $1.8M against $45.7M in revenue — within the band third-party charity raters typically consider reasonable for an organization of this size and complexity.
+This is an aggregate across all listed officers, not a single executive's salary.
 North Carolina Performing Arts Center At Charlotte Foundation sits in the cultural-nonprofit sector (Arts, Culture & Humanities).
 Museum, performing-arts, and cultural organizations carry distinctive financial patterns — earned revenue from ticket sales and admissions, plus a heavy reliance on endowment income and major donor cycles.

 $45.7M